The C Interfaces:

 An external link behaves similarly to a soft link, and like a soft link in an HDF5 file, it may dangle: the target file and object need not exist at the time that the external link is created.

-When the external link link_name
+When the external link link_name is accessed,

 the library will search for the target file target_file_name